we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > It's the common language.
 Ubiquitous means "everywhere".

 > The process to define a common language is iterative.
-We have work on it and polish it with help of diagrams, descriptive texts, and specially verbal communication.
+We have to work on it and polish it with help of diagrams, descriptive texts, and specially verbal communication.

 > We definitely need to speak the same language when we meet to talk about the model and to define it.